CEE-AI/automobile-app/README.md

 4. Click the "Next" button to review your information on the summary page.

-5. If everything is correct, click "Submit" to confirm your service request.
+5. If all details are correct, click "Submit" to confirm your service request.

 ##END##